-Since our inception in 2014, we have expanded into 39 markets as of June 30, 2021.
+Since our inception in 2014, we have expanded into 44 markets as of September 30, 2021.
 The following table represents the number of markets as of the periods presented:

-June 30, March 31, Year Ended December 31,

-(in whole numbers) 2021 2021 2020 2019 2018

-Number of markets (at period end) 39 27 21 21 18
+September 30, June 30, March 31, Y Year Ended December 31, (in whole numbers) 2021 2021 2021 2020 2019 2018 Number of markets (at period end) 44 39 27 21 21 18

 After launching 12 markets in 2018, we focused on centralizing our operations platform in 2019 for long-term scalability.
 We launched three additional markets in 2019 and did not launch any markets in 2020, primarily due to COVID-19.
-We plan to double the markets we serve by the end of 2021 and have launched 18 new markets in the first half of the year.
-We believe our centralized systems will allow for a higher velocity and lower cost market launch process in the future.
-We are able to launch a market with only a small field team focused on home assessments and subcontractor oversight, with all other key functions managed centrally, including marketing, customer sales and support and pricing.
+We planned to double the markets we serve by the end of 2021 and have achieved that goal, having launched 23 new markets in the first nine months of the year.
+We believe our centralized systems allow for a higher velocity and lower cost market launch process.
+For example, we are generally able to launch a market with only a small field team focused on home renovation oversight, with all other key functions managed centrally, including marketing, customer sales and support and pricing.